cbaggers/varjo/docs/using-the-compiler.md

     }
     "

+### Textures & Samplers

+Vulkan allows splitting textures and samplers by introducting the new sampler types `:sampler` and `:sampler-shadows` which can be used to sample different texture types (e.g. `:itexture-2d`).

+However, the [glsl-spec](https://github.com/cbaggers/glsl-spec) doesn't yet specify the functions needed to construct a texture sampler from a sampler and a texture (e.g. `sampler2D(texture, sampler)`, so you'll have to use combined texture samplers (e.g. `:sampler-2d`) for now.

 ### Subpass Inputs

 Subpass inputs require `input_attachment_index` to be set.
 You can specify this qualifier like `set` or `binding`: